scikit-multilearn/scikit-multilearn/docs/source/classify.rst

     # predict
     predictions = classifier.predict(X_test)

-By default the base classifier will be provided with a dense representation, but some scikit-learn classifiers also support sparse representations.
+By default, the base classifier will be provided with a dense representation, but some scikit-learn classifiers also support sparse representations.
 This is an example use of a Binary Relevance classifier with a single-class SVM classifier that does can handle sparse input matrix:

 .. code-block:: python